 Graphic design is a field bursting with extremely diverse career possibilities.
 Technologies like the Internet, smart mobile phones and portable computing devices have created opportunities far beyond the traditional realm of print.
-Today's graphic design courses reflect this new world of visual communications.
-Talented graphic designers are now limited only by their imaginations.

 1. Publishing and Entertainment

-This is where you'll find most graphic design jobs.
+This is where you'll find most jobs.
 Projects and working conditions vary greatly depending on the employer.
 Designers that have print expertise, experience at creating graphics for the Web, and some skill at producing Flash animations are especially desired.

 In the entertainment sector, television and film companies employ graphic designers to produce on-screen graphics, including motion graphics for credit and title sequences.
-Designers are also often responsible for creating printed and Web-based promotional materials.
+They are also often responsible for creating printed and Web-based promotional materials.